MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 git commit -m "update github-ci to deploy to amazon EKS"
 ```

-And finally, push the new branch to Github.
+And finally, push the new branch to GitHub.

 ```shell
 git push origin ft/ci-deploy